-Naturally, the biggest development this year is a radical change of Presidential administrations.
+Naturally, the biggest recent developments have come with the change of Presidential administrations.
 But as we alluded to in our last month's podcast, while Trump 2.0 might dramatically affect many sectors of the USA, it is safe to say that tax administration might be the least affected.
 Rest assured, Intuit-TurboTax paid a million to the inauguration (wink wink) and the government is very reliant on business and taxes, $4.7 trillion in 2024, volumes that the collection of tariffs can't offset.
 In fact, the high watermark of IRS collections was in 2019 during Trump 1.0!
 Nonetheless, here's what we are seeing and expecting:

 1. Trump 1.0 Tax Cuts for Business remain intact - The 20% income tax cut for sole props, S corps and partnerships should remain intact as well as the 21% corporate tax rate for C corps.